msavoury-carecloud/deepstream.io-website/src/tutorials/core/security-overview/readme.md

 Here's how they work together:

 ## Encrypted Connections
-Deepstream supports transport layer security for web-facing connections using HTTPS and WSS.
+deepstream supports transport layer security for web-facing connections using HTTPS and WSS.
 To setup SSL on deepstream, you need to provide the following configuration keys:

 ```yaml
 sslKey: ./my-key.key